Reformulation of the stable Adams conjecture: Introduction

 Throughout this paper, $k$ will denote an algebraically closed field of characteristic $p > 0$ and $\ell$ will denote a prime different from $p$.
 We caution the reader that we use $\bZ_\ell$ to denote the $\ell$-adic integers (equal to \ $\varprojlim_n \bZ/\ell^n$).
 We fix some $\ell$-th primitive root of unity in $k$, thereby identifying the \'etale sheaf $\mu_\ell$ on a $k$-variety with the constant sheaf $\bZ/\ell$.
 We frequently utilize \ $(X)_\ell$ or $X_\ell$ to denote $(\bZ/\ell)_\infty(X)$, which we refer to as the $\bZ/\ell$-completion of $X$.
 On the other hand, we refer to the ``$\ell$-completion" of an abelian group.
 When working with schemes over $\Spec R$ for $R$ equal to $k$, \ $\bC$, \ or the Witt vectors $W(k)$ of $k$, we designate the fiber product over $\Spec R$ simply by $(-) \times (-)$.

-We respectfully acknowledge the influence upon this work of the innovative ideas introduced by D. Quillen in \cite{Quillen} and D. Sullivan in \cite{Sul} to prove the original Adams Conjecture.
+We respectfully acknowledge the influence upon this work of the innovative ideas introduced by Daniel Quillen in \cite{Quillen} and Dennis Sullivan in \cite{Sul} to prove the original Adams Conjecture.
 With much gratitude, we thank J. Peter May for his patient guidance over many years.
-We also thank the (anonymous) referee of \cite{B-K} who discovered that our paper \cite{F80} is mistaken and whose comments helped to inform this current paper.
+We also thank an anonymous mathematician who discovered that the ``proof" given in our paper \cite{F80} is flawed.
+Finally, we thank Nitya Kitchloo who revived our interest in the Stable Adams Conjecture and whose modified formulation of the Stable Adams Conjecture influenced this revision.

 .2in